Moventes/bruit.io/README.md

 ### _BrtColors_

-🎨 If you are an artist, use BrtColors for the modal theming.
+🎨 If you feel like an artist, you may use BrtColors to change the theme of the modal.

-It's possible to change the header, body, background, errors and focus colors.
+This gives the possiblity to change the header, body, background, errors and focus colors.

-Use hexadecimal values only.
+Only hexadecimal values are allowed here.

-- Format :

 ```ts
 interface BrtColors {